-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL (LOWER HALF) - Unrestricted Line (URL) and FTS Competency and Skill Guidelines.
-Per section 14107(b)(4) of Title 10 U.S. Code, the URL promotion selection board shall apply the following guidelines relating to the Navy's need to fill FY-23 critical vacancies with specified numbers of SELRES URL rear admirals who possess the competencies and skills outlined in Table 1 for URL SELRES Captains and Table 2 for URL FTS captains.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL - Unrestricted Line (URL) Competency and Skill Guidelines.
+Per section 14107(b)(4) of title 10, U.S. Code, the URL promotion selection board shall apply the following guidelines relating to the Navy's need to fill FY-23 critical vacancies with specified numbers of SELRES URL rear admirals who possess the competencies and skills outlined in Table 1.
 In most cases, critical vacancies are identified by officer designators, which themselves reflect the particular competencies and skills possessed by officers in the respective communities.
 You shall apply these guidelines in conjunction with the best and fully qualified selection standard, and in no case shall the Navy's need for specified numbers of officers to fill the vacancies be interpreted as a quota.
-As such, when determining those URL officers who are best and fully qualified for promotion, the URL board should give strong consideration to those officers who possess the competencies and skills necessary to fill the FY-23 SELRES and FTS URL critical vacancies, as outlined in Tables 1 and 2.
+As such, when determining those URL officers who are best and fully qualified for promotion, the URL board should give strong consideration to those officers who possess the competencies and skills necessary to fill the FY-23 critical vacancies, as outlined in Table 1.